jelaxshan/tesla/README.md

 # Tesla Homepage Clone

-This is just a hobby project and you are welcome to contribute to it and copy any of the stylings.
+This is just a hobby project (educational).

 1. [Available scripts](#scripts)